anandu79/Terraform-WordPress-Project-with-VPC/README.md

 vim terraform.tfvars
 ```

-In this file we will provide the actual values of the variables declared in the variables.tf file.
+In this file we will provide the actual values of the variables.

 ```
 instance_type            = "t2.micro"